 - Weekends, or your days off, are great opportunities to get housework done and work on your blog.

 - Write while waiting for your kids outside their schools.
 I make a point to arrive at my daughter’s school 15 minutes early to write.

 - Work on your blog while your kids are doing their homework.

 - Work on your blog while dinner is in the oven.

 Since starting my blog, I’ve “sacrificed” a lot of my personal time.
-My full time job is a priority, as well as my church work.
-My children, husband, and home are priorities as well.
-I will not compromise those areas.
-However, I spent a lot of time on social media and I always took LONG naps Sundays after church and some days after I logged off my work computer (I’m a cancer survivor and I still experience a lot of fatigue).
+My husband, children, church, and full-time job are priorities, and I won’t compromise those areas.
+However, I spent a lot of time on social media, and I always took LONG naps Sundays after church and some days after I logged off my work computer (I’m a cancer survivor, and I still experience a lot of fatigue).

-Working on my blog has energized me and I don’t nap like I used to.
+Working on my blog has energized me, and I don’t nap like I used to.
 In addition, I go to bed later and wake up earlier to work on my blog.
-I carry my notebook everywhere I go and have even started taking my iPad with me (I stopped using it for a long time).
-The time we sacrifice now will pay off for us and our readers in the long run.
+I carry my notebook everywhere I go.
+The time we sacrifice now will pay off for our readers and us in the long run.

 As you look at your calendar now, have you been able to carve out at least an hour each week to work on your blog?
 If so, GREAT!
 If not, keep working on it.
 If your blog matters to you, you’ll find the time to work on it.